-- a.
-Provide a site plan drawn to scale. - b.
-Include the existing trees to be retained and their crown areas to scale. - c.
-Include the trees to be planted and their mature crown areas to scale based on the City of Milwaukie tree canopy list. - d.
-Identify the soil volume areas for each tree to be planted to scale. - e.
-For performance path soil volume areas, identify the methods and specifications as applicable for: - (1) Compaction Reduction; - (2) Soil Amendments; - (3) Topsoil Replacement; and/or - (4) Soil Under Pavement - f.
-Include a diagram depicting the tree planting that is consistent with ISA best management practices. - g.
+a.
+Provide a site plan drawn to scale.

+b.
+Include the existing trees to be retained and their crown areas to scale.

+c.
+Include the trees to be planted and their mature crown areas to scale based on the City of Milwaukie tree canopy list.

+d.
+Identify the soil volume areas for each tree to be planted to scale.

+e.
+For performance path soil volume areas, identify the methods and specifications as applicable for:

+- (1) Compaction Reduction;

+- (2) Soil Amendments;

+- (3) Topsoil Replacement; and/or

+- (4) Soil Under Pavement

+f.
+Include a diagram depicting the tree planting that is consistent with ISA best management practices.

+g.
 The minimum size of planted trees is 1.5-inch caliper for broadleaf trees and 5-foot tall for conifers unless otherwise approved by the Urban Forester.
-Nursery stock must be in good health with the size and quality consistent with ISA best management practices and ANSI Z60.1 standards. - h.
-The minimum spacing and setback requirements in Table 16.32.042.H must be met based on the mature size class of the tree from the City of Milwaukie tree canopy list unless otherwise approved by the Urban Forester:
+Nursery stock must be in good health with the size and quality consistent with ISA best management practices and ANSI Z60.1 standards.

-Table 16.32.042.H

-Spacing/Setback Small Stature Medium Stature Large Stature between existing and new trees 15 feet 25 feet 35 feet from habitable buildings 10 feet 15 feet 20 feet from pavement 2 feet 3 feet 4 feet
+h.
+The species selection and spacing of trees to be planted must be such that it provides for the eventual mature size of the trees.
+Soil type, soil conditions and other site constraints shall be considered when selecting species for planting.
+Final site plans must be approved by the Urban Forester.

-- i.
-Root barriers must be installed according to the manufacturer's specifications when a tree is planted within 5 feet of pavement or an underground utility box unless otherwise approved by the Urban Forester. - j.
-Where there are overhead high voltage utility lines, the tree species selected must be of a type that, at full maturity, will not require pruning to avoid interference with the lines. - k.
-Where there is existing mature tree canopy or other areas with significant shade, the species selected must be capable of growing as an understory tree according to available scientific literature.
-However, understory trees can only be planted when the planting of non-understory trees is precluded due to site constraints. - l.
-The elements of the tree canopy plan may be included on multiple plan sheets for clarity. - m.
+i.
+Root barriers must be installed according to the manufacturer's specifications when a tree is planted within 5 feet of pavement or an underground utility box unless otherwise approved by the Urban Forester.

+j.
+Where there are overhead high voltage utility lines, the tree species selected must be of a type that, at full maturity, will not require pruning to avoid interference with the lines.

+I. The elements of the tree canopy plan may be included on multiple plan sheets for clarity.

+m.
 The final approved set of construction drawings must include the tree canopy plan to ensure contractors, inspectors, and other professionals have access to the information.